Disclaimer & Terms of Use:

 Padded Lifting Straps (Useful while building grip strength) If you get a set that each strap has a different color or pattern, it’s that much faster to know it’s for your left or right wrist/hand.
 I personally have the American flag ones for this reason.
 These are SUPER useful especially as you start — better for deadlifts, and pulls.

 Stainless steel solid rotational band hook handles pair These are the best, and are sold by a dentist who loves variable resistance training.
-Sometimes they are in stock, other times they are not.
+Sometimes they are in stock, other times they are not. $99, but when on sale $49 it’s a good value.

 Extra Carabiner Always useful to have on hand.